Accounting and Finance Careers

 - Separate yourself from the crowd: become a CPA, the Gold Standard.

-Auditor: An auditor examines financial statements and processes often with generally accepted accounting principals (GAAP) in mind.
+An auditor examines financial statements and processes often with generally accepted accounting principals (GAAP) in mind.
 They look for potential errors and fraud as they verify information.
 Auditors work for outside accounting and audit firms or in internal audit departments of large, complex companies.
 A form of accountant, there are entry level through senior roles.
 A bachelor’s in accounting is required.
-Often a Master’s Degree in business or accounting is needed for senior roles.
+Often a master’s degree in business or accounting is needed for senior roles.
 Many have passed the exam to be a CPA.
-The BLS notes median 2012 pay at $63,550 with the top 10% earning $111,510.
+The BLS reports the median 2015 pay at $67,190 with the top 10% earning $118,930.1

-Enrolled Agent: This is a special federally licensed tax profession with expertise on tax matters attained by either being an IRS agent for at least five years or by passing a comprehensive exam and maintaining required education upkeep.
-Only Enrolled Agents, Attorneys and CPAs have unlimited rights to represent taxpayers with the IRS.
+This is a special federally licensed tax profession with expertise on tax matters attained by either being an IRS agent for at least five years or by passing a comprehensive exam and maintaining required education upkeep.
+Only enrolled agents, attorneys, and CPAs have unlimited rights to represent taxpayers with the IRS.
 The National Association of Enrolled Agents estimates there are 48,000 Enrolled Agents.

 -Julianne Molek, EA, is the President of the Wisconsin Society of Enrolled Agents

-Financial Manager: A financial manager’s role varies on the type and size of an organization, which can include small to large businesses including financial institutions.
-Functions underneath a manager include controller, credit analysis, risk analysis and cash management.
+A financial manager’s role varies on the type and size of an organization, which can include small to large businesses including financial institutions.
+Functions underneath a manager include being a controller, credit analysis, risk analysis, and cash management.
 The manager progresses in his or her career path through one of these organizations.
 Tasks include overseeing budget development, reporting, compliance, collection and strategic planning.
 The head of the finance organization is the Chief Financial Officer in a sufficiently big enterprise.
-According to the BLS in 2012, median salary is $103,500.
-A Master’s Degree in Accounting, MBA or equivalent experience is more likely required as the size of organization grows.
+According to the BLS, in 2015, the median salary was $117,990.3 A master’s degree in accounting, MBA or equivalent experience is more likely required as the size of the organization grows.

-Budget Analyst: A budget analyst is tasked with monitoring and reporting on a company’s financial budget.
+A budget analyst is tasked with monitoring and reporting on a company’s financial budget.
 They may be involved with reviewing budget proposals, monitoring company spending, and making budget recommendations.
-The Bureau of Labor Statistics reports a median salary of $69,280 for budget analysts in 2012.
+The Bureau of Labor Statistics reports a median salary of $71,590 for budget analysts in 2015.4

-Accounts Receivable/Payable Manager: These staff accountants are in charge of tracking and managing payments due to the company and payments owed to vendors.
+These staff accountants are in charge of tracking and managing payments due to the company and payments owed to vendors.
 They fulfill an important role of reporting on the company cash flow to ensure that the company has the fuel it needs to operate.
-They will work in conjunction with senior staff on tactical issues (e.g., slow payments and non payment on key accounts) and strategic issues (e.g., the need for credit lines to avoid cash crunches).
+They will work in conjunction with senior staff on tactical issues (e.g., slow payments and non-payment on key accounts) and strategic issues (e.g., the need for credit lines to avoid cash crunches).
 Salary is similar to other accountants noted already.

 Job Outlook for Accountants

-The Bureau of Labor Statistics projects that US jobs for accountants and auditors will grow by 13% from 2012-2022.1 As mentioned earlier on this page, the replacement rate for accounting positions is significantly higher than the US average and there will be 711,000 new hires by 2022.1 Accounting is a vital job functions for businesses and government agencies large and small.
-The importance of accounting means that there is constant demand for accounting professionals throughout the country.
+The Bureau of Labor Statistics projects that US jobs for accountants and auditors will grow by 11% from 2014-2024.1 As mentioned earlier on this page, the replacement rate for accounting positions is significantly higher than the US average and there will be 142,400 new hires by 2024.1 Accounting is a vital job functions for businesses and government agencies large and small.
+The importance of accounting means that there is a constant demand for accounting professionals throughout the country.

 - O-Net Online Summary Report for Accountants